- What is the Mediterranean diet?

 - Buy smartly: Buying fruits and vegetables might be a bit more difficult than processed foods.
 You need to calculate when to use them before they are spoiled.

 - Prepare foods in advance: IF you’re not used to preparing meals, using fresh foods might become challenging.
 If you make your foods in advance before your day starts, it will become easier to follow your diet.

-Sample meal plans for the Mediterranean diet
+Sample meal plans

 After reviewing the theory about the Mediterranean diet, what else do you need to start?
 You can start by looking for meal plans and prepare your foods based on easy recipes.

 The Mediterranean diet consists of various meal options.
 However, variability depends on the availability of ingredients.

 Always have available fruits, vegetables, legumes, and fish.